Battery charging and swapping represents a significant proportion of operational expenditure. There are 3 main ways to reduce these costs.

 Firstly, decide where your charging stations should be.
-Prioritize transport hubs and other areas of high demand.
+Prioritise transport hubs and other areas of high demand.
 This will encourage users to park at these stations.

 Encourage your users to charge your fleet for you by giving them a discount on their ride if they dock their bike at a charging station.

-It’s very important that we incentivize the act of parking at a charging station and not punish users that do not.
+It’s very important that we incentivise the act of parking at a charging station and not punish users that do not.
 There are two reasons for this:

 - A free-floating service should always give users the freedom to travel and park wherever they want (within reason).
 If the need to park at a station is enforced, it detracts from the user experience.